Wind energy forecasting with missing values within a fully conditional specification framework

 Molslinjen, one of the world’s largest operators of fast-moving catamaran ferries, based in Denmark, adopted a focus on digitalization to profoundly change its operations and business practices.
 Molslinjen partnered with Halfspace, a data, analytics and AI company based in Copenhagen, Denmark, to support that transition.
 Halfspace and Molslinjen jointly developed and deployed a successful forecasting and revenue management toolbox for the data-driven operation of ferries in Denmark since 2020.
 This has resulted in $2.6-3.2 million yearly savings (and a total of $5 million savings as of December 2023), a significant reduction in the number of delayed departures and average delays, and a 3% reduction in fuel costs and emissions.
 This toolbox relies on some of the latest advances in machine learning for forecasting and in analytics approaches to revenue management.
 The potential for generalizing our toolbox to the global ferry industry is significant, with an impact on both revenues and environmental, societal, and governance criteria.

-Data is missing again -- Reconstruction of power generation data using k-Nearest Neighbors and spectral graph theory
+Data are missing again -- Reconstruction of power generation data using k-Nearest Neighbors and spectral graph theory

 2024ArticleIn press/Available onlineJournal paper